Paddle sports and boating safety 101

 3. Obtain a boater safety education card.

-Did you know that Washington State law requires operators of power-driven vessels with 15 horsepower or greater — so, basically, all power boats and personal watercraft — to take a safety education course and obtain a Washington state boater education card?
+Did you know Washington state law requires operators of power-driven vessels with 15 horsepower or greater — basically all power boats and personal watercraft — to take a safety education course and obtain a Washington state boater education card?

-Boaters age 12 and older can take the education course in a classroom, online or at home.
-You can learn more at the Washington State Recreation and Conservation Office’s boating safety and education website.
+Boaters age 12 and older can take the course in a classroom, online or at home.
+Learn more at the Washington State Recreation and Conservation Office’s boating safety and education website.

 4. Remember water hazards exist at home, too.